Measure the Specific Gravity of a Battery

 Ending This Up With

-The hydrometer barrel and float systems must be kept clean with soap and water, so that the float will not stick to the sides.
+The hydrometer barrel and float systems must be kept clean with soap and water, s that the float will not stick to the sides.
 The float must be inspected occasionally for cracks that would allow acid to enter the airtight float and make any reading with it unreliable.
 If the paper scale inside the float is wet, it is an indication that the float leaks, and should not be used.